mckenningHS/SAproject/README.md

 ### What did you learn?
 What was challenging?

 **Learned:**
 - How to use AI endpoints.
 - How to work with AI to customize and refine prototypes.
 - How to apply Breeze data model recommendations in a demo.
 - How to create a project on Github
+- Learned how to create and use ERD diagrams for representing object relationships.

 **Challenging:**
 - Getting some parts of the code to work (a lot of trial and error).
-- Being blocked by the Associations API v3, then switching to v4 based on Gemini’s suggestion.
+- Being stuck when using Associations API v3, then switching to v4 based on Gemini’s suggestion.
 - Testing several Gemini models until gemini-2.0-flash-exp “worked”.
 - Adjusting expectations around automatic insight updates.

 ### How did AI help (or not help)?
-- AI helped write UI code, data model code, and backend endpoints.
+- AI helped write frontend code, data model code, and backend code.
-- AI helped resolve API version issues.
+- AI helped resolve Gemini API version issues.
+- AI supported my decision-making by evaluating my architecture plan for this business context and offering constructive feedback.
 - AI did not automatically request internal IDs needed to complete the POC.
-- AI generated parts of the README, but manual corrections were required.
+- AI generated portions of the README, although several manual corrections were required.
 ---

 ## D. HubSpot Data Architecture